Home

 Comprehension

 Comprehension is the reason for reading.
 There is no point in being able to read a complicated newspaper article fluently if you do not understand what you are reading.
 In order to construct meaning from words on a page, your child needs to connect what they are reading to things they already know.
-In order to make these connections your child needs to have a large pool of background knowledge to draw upon.
-If they don't know anything about a subject, they don't understand or retain much of what they are reading.
+In order to make these connections your child needs to have both a rich vocabulary and a large pool of background knowledge to draw upon.
+Unless you are a chemist you would find it difficult to read a chemistry journal.
+Similarly, if a child is trying to read a book about something they know little about, they will not understand or retain much of what they are reading.

-As parents, we can help by providing our children with numerous experiences and background knowledge, which they will draw on to improve their reading comprehension.
+As parents, we can help improve reading skills in this area by providing our children with numerous experiences and background knowledge, which they will draw on to improve their reading comprehension.
 Trips to the zoo or museums, vacations abroad, camping in the forest all offer great opportunities for accumulating background knowledge.
 But the experiences can be more mundane too - a walk in the park, a shopping trip, a play session and, of course, reading fact-based books with your child.

 You can find more details about helping your child improve reading skills in the following documents: